 The Need for Alternative Legal Services Delivery

 Research has established that inability to afford full representation by a lawyer is the single biggest factor in the decision to participate in family court or extra-judicial family law dispute resolution processes without counsel.

-Although many self-represented litigants do an effective job in court on their own, proceeding without legal assistance has significant potential negative impacts.
+Although many self-represented litigants do an effective job on their own, proceeding in court without legal assistance has significant potential negative impacts.
 Litigants often find family court processes daunting and have difficulty understanding the process, as well as their rights and obligations.
-This then makes it more challenging to resolve their disputes in an efficient way, leading to costs and delay for the parties and the family justice system.
+This then makes it more challenging to resolve their disputes in an efficient way, potentially leading to increased costs and delay for the parties and the family justice system.
 The same issues arise for self-represented participants in alternative dispute resolution outside the court process.

 Family law limited scope services, also known as “unbundled” legal services, provide an innovative option between full representation and no representation at all.
 Under a limited scope retainer, also known as an “unbundling” agreement, a lawyer provides services for part, but not all, of a client’s legal matter.
 For more information on “What are Limited Scope Services?” – click here.